 - Music education major: Grades P-12 (Music).
-See Music Education. - Physical education major: Grades P-12 (Kinesiology).
-See Physical Education. - Spanish education major: Grades P-12 (Spanish).
+See Music Education. - Spanish education major: Grades P-12 (Spanish).
 See Spanish Education.

 EDUCATION (NON-LICENSE) MAJOR OR MINOR

 Students who seek non-teaching careers related to the education of children or youth (such as child life, camps, religious education) may choose to pursue a non-license major or minor in education, which does not satisfy teacher education licensing requirements for the State of Indiana.